5. Design methods

 Design emphasizes rapid prototyping

-Alternating waves of analytic (top-down) and synthetic (bottom-up) design steps
+Alternating waves of analytic (top-down) and synthetic (bottom-up)

 Needs good software tools